Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - Very easy to make, very portable
 - Fair results, has some nulls due to its inconsistent radiation pattern
 - Arguably the best for beginners
-- When using, point directly north/south & move about 50 cm from the ground (Personal tip: Play around with it and figure out when the signal is the strongest, stick with what works!)
+- When using, point directly north/south & hold it horizontally about 50 cm from the ground (Personal tip: Play around with it and figure out when the signal is the strongest, stick with what works!)

 To build it:
 1. Get a chock block (electrical terminal), a coaxial cable and two preferably copper, unshielded wires that are ~54.5 cm long (This is because the v dipole elements have to be a fourth the wavelength, which in this case is `299,792,458 ms⁻¹/137,500,000 hz = ~2.18 m; 2,18/4 = ~0.545 m = ~54.5 cm`.
 Why?
 [It's how a v dipole works.](https://upload.wikimedia.org/wikipedia/commons/d/d8/Dipole_antenna_standing_waves_animation_6_-_10fps.gif))